magentabusiness/IoT-Quickstart/Advanced_Topics/Device_Profile_Development_Offline.md

 # Step 3 : Packing the profile for the IoT Gateway
    - ## General hierarchy of device profile
-  The general file folder hierarchy should be look like this. **Names which are written in red fonts are case sensitive and your profile should have same name**
+  The general file folder hierarchy should be look like this. **Names which are written in red fonts are case sensitive and your profile should have same name.**

-  ![General Hierarchy](../images/Device_Profile.png)

   1) Compressed the **profile** folder and **service** folder in .zip format.
   2) Our Device is ready for IoT Gateway.
   3) Device model what we developed, should be look like this after the .zip compression.

+  ![General Hierarchy](../images/Device_Profile.png)

-   - ## Example hierarchy of the General profile
+   - ## Example hierarchy of the developed General profile
   ![General Hierarchy](../images/General_NBIoTDevice.png)